FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 - Administrative Costs

 The participating agency maintains ownership of their debts and is responsible for the validity of the debt and the information submitted to the IIC Program.
 Agencies send their debts to FTB via SWIFT on a daily or weekly basis.
+(Refer to Chapter 5 for information on submitting debts via SWIFT.)
 FTB only accepts one file per day for each agency code.
 FTB compares each payee's SSN and name submitted to us with the SSN and name control (first four characters of last name) contained in our debtor files.
 We require a match on both SSN and name control to intercept a payment.

 Request to participate

-To participate in the IIC program, your executive officer or director for your agency signs and submits FTB 2282 PC, Initial Request to Participate, to SCO.
+To qualify for the IIC program or change the type of debts your agency wishes to collect, your executive officer or director for your agency signs and submits FTB 2282 PC, Initial Request to Participate, to SCO.
 For a copy of the form, go to ftb.ca.gov and search for 2282.
-Only new agencies must submit this form to SCO.
-After SCO approves your request to participate, they mail an approval notice to us and a copy to you.
+Only new agencies or agencies changing the type of debts to be collected must submit this form to SCO.
+After SCO approves your request to participate, they will mail an approval notice to us and a copy to you.

 You can submit FTB 2280 PC, Intent to Participate/Agency Certification, to FTB while awaiting approval from SCO.
 For a copy of the form, go to ftb.ca.gov and search for 2280.